 The holiday resort Itter is located on a terrace above the Mühltal and Brixental valleys.
 The municipality is composed of several hamlets and dispersed settlements, which spread in idyllic position at the foot of Mt.
 Hohe Salve.
 Already in Roman Age, history of settlement begun.
 In 1805, the village, like all Tyrolean possessions of the Archdiocese Salzburg, was passed on to Austria.

-The symbol of Itter is its eponymous castle, located at the top of a hill at the entrance of the Brixental valley.
-First mentioned in 1240, in the 19th century is has become a meeting point for composers and musicians, as Sophie Menter, a famous pianist all over Europe, purchased the castle in 1884.
-Famous personalities such as Richard Wagner, Liszt and Tschaikowskij visited Itter Castle.
-In the early 20th century it was rearranged in neo-Gothic style by her successors and today it is in private property and not accessible for the public.
+The landmark of the municipality rises on a hill at the entrance of the Brixental valley: Itter Castle.
+First mentioned in 1240 AD, in the 19th century it became a meeting point for composers and musicians, when Sophie Menter, a famous pianist all over Europe, purchased the castle.
+Famous personalities such as Wagner, Liszt and Tschaikowskij visited the place.
+In the early 20th century, it was rearranged in neo-Gothic style by her successors, and today it is in private property.

 Itter offers one of the best comfortable campings all over Europe, which has received multiple awards, and several leisure time facilities, including an outdoor pool.
 The pool is located inmidst the beautiful mountain and hill-scape at the foot of the Hohe Salve, a mountain which attracts hikers in summer and skiers in winter.
 The Salvista Cable Car takes you directly into the SkiWorld Wilder Kaiser - Brixental.
 Also the toboggan run Schlossberg in Itter promises pure winter fun.